AdhamMahmoud1/AdhamMahmoud1/README.md

 - 🏢 I'm a Java Developer
 - 👨‍💻 I'm a Student at faculty of Computers and Artificial Intelligence - Cairo University.
-- 💬 Ask me about my experience with Java, JavaScript, Python, C++, OOP, and Data Structures.
+- 💬 Ask me about my experience with Java, JavaScript, Python, C++, c#, OOP, Data Structures, and Algorithms.
 - 💬 Ask me about my experience with mySQL, MS SQL, JDBC, Swing, Spring, Spring Boot , and Maven, or anything related to java and backend development.
 - 💬 Little experience with HTML5, and CSS3.